 12. How Much Of A Down Payment Do I Need For A House?

 You might assume you need a 20% down payment to buy a house.
 This actually isn’t true – in some cases, you can buy a home with as little as 3% down.
 Certain types of government-backed loans even allow you to get a mortgage with 0% down.

-The often-quoted 20% figure has to do with avoiding private mortgage insurance (PMI).
+The often-quoted 20% figure has to do with avoiding private mortgage insurance.
 PMI protects your lender if you default on your loan.
-You can cancel your PMI as soon as you build 20% equity in your home and your lender will automatically cancel PMI as soon as you reach 22% equity in your home.
+You can cancel your PMI on a conventional loan as soon as you build 20% equity in your home, and your lender will automatically cancel PMI as soon as you reach 22% equity in your home.

 Check with your lender to find out about how much of a down payment you need to have at closing.
 Ask about government-backed loans and whether you qualify for a 0% down loan.
 Finally, ask about PMI requirements and when you can cancel PMI if you’re required to have it.

 13. What Will My Closing Costs Be?

 Closing costs are processing fees you pay to your lender to close out your loan.
 Some typical closing costs include appraisal fees, origination fees, attorney fees and title insurance.
 The specific closing costs you’ll pay depend on where you live, your down payment and the size of your property.
 Closing costs will usually run 3% – 6% of the total value of your loan.

 Ask your lender about the average closing costs in your state.
 Also, ask what fees and inspections are required by law, which are optional and which services you can choose for yourself.

 After you start paying off your mortgage, you may find that you have more access to funds than you initially thought and are able to pay off your mortgage early.
 If you can swing it, this option can save you thousands of dollars in interest.
 However, not all mortgage lenders allow clients to do so, which is why you should ask your lender ahead of time.